izmirli/self.py_tester/.github/README.md

 # Automatic Tester for self.py Course Exercises

 ## Intro
-[Campus-IL's **self.py** course](https://campus.gov.il/course/course-v1-cs-gov_cs_selfpy101/) is a free Python beginers massive open online course.
+[Campus-IL's **self.py** course](https://campus.gov.il/course/course-v1-cs-gov_cs_selfpy101/) is a free Python beginners massive open online course.

 It has 10 units with a lot of exercises, many of them are Python code writing tasks.
 Except for the last exercise, the code writing exercises are not checked by anybody or anything.
-The students, espasialy as this is a beginers course, don't know if their code fulfilled the exercise requirements.
+The students, especially as this is a beginners course, don't know if their code fulfilled the exercise requirements.
 They have no feedback, and might think they did OK even if they have bugs and/or did not implement what they should have.

 ## What this project does
 Using Python's [unittest](https://docs.python.org/3/library/unittest.html) unit testing framework, automatic tests were writen for most of the code writing exercises (Units 5-9).
 These tests can be used to check student's exercise solution.